Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Minimum Viable Operations (MVO) answers the crucial question: With what reduced capacity can we continue working while solving problems?
 The 70% rule states: Quick degraded operations protect more revenue than a perfect late recovery.
 Instead of having everything duplicated (which is unaffordable), you define the absolute minimum for each critical process.
 We will show you how to practically implement MVO.

-Imagine this: Your most important IT system fails.
+Imagine this: your most important IT system fails.
 The cloud provider has issues.
 Or ransomware.
 Or something unexpected.

 The classic question is: "How quickly can we recover?"